patching...

 The retiring school official targeted charter schools, funding issues and voucher programs as threats to public education.

-"Education is under attack in Pennsylvania," Lesky said.
+"," Lesky said.
 "I love competition and would relish the chance to compete with cyber and charter schools.
 But it has to be on the same playing field."

 Lesky argued that those schools don't have to adhere to such mandates placed on public schools, like special education, for example.